per5cm/IHK_kurs_Handbooks/AD/handbook/Groups.md

 ```

 **GUI:**
-- In ADUC, search for the group in the domain or OU.
+- In Active Directory Users and Computer(Benutzer und Computer), search for the group in the domain or OU.

 ---